-“How many people do I have to interview with to get a job here?!”
-At many companies the answer is likely to be “several,” either one person at a time – a sequential or serial format – or all at once as a panel.
+“How many people do I have to interview with to get this job?”
+At some companies the answer is “quite a few,” either one person at a time – a sequential or serial format – or all at once as a panel interview.

 The usual reason for this kind of process is to enable a better hiring decision incorporating the perspectives of different functions within the organization, such as the hiring manager, HR, a senior manager or your prospective teammates.

 You also have an opportunity to demonstrate your ability to communicate and build rapport cross-functionally.
 To get a head start on that, find out the individuals’ names and roles beforehand and look them up online to find clues to their interests and personalities.
 If you’re unable to do this, be sure you ask for business cards when you are introduced.
 You’ll need that information in order to send a thank-you note to each interviewer.

 Being interviewed by an array of people can feel stiff, unnatural or intimidating, and can be stressful.
 Intentionally or not, this discomfort functions as a test of your ability to perform under pressure.
 Remember, the interviewers probably feel uncomfortable too.
 Think of them as individuals, and do whatever you can to connect and put them at ease–smiling, nodding, using appropriate humor.
 This will make you feel more at ease yourself.

 After asking for permission to take notes, jot down their names, arranged visually to correspond to their physical locations at the table.
 This will help you address each person by name and build rapport.

 The interviewers may each ask questions relating to their own interests, in which case you should address your answer primarily to the person asking, while making friendly eye contact with the others to help keep them engaged.
 Or the group may have a shared list of questions and take turns asking.
 In this case, address your answer to everyone, not just the one who spoke.